echemdb/autotag-metadata/README.md

 The latest installer and/or executable can be found in the [release section](https://github.com/echemdb/autotag-metadata/releases).

-Launch the program from th start menu.
+Launch the program from the start menu.

-Multiple instances of the program can be launched to observe different folders.
+Multiple instances of the program can be launched to watch different folders for file creations.

 ## Terminal